corasp-nyx/MonkeyModules/README.md

 # InteractiveComponents
-Combinable components with dynamically and globally modfiable reactive attributes.
+Modular components with globally modifiable and dynamically reactive attributes.